jni/git-tutorial/2-working.md

   (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

-    modified:   mars.txt
+	modified:   strcalc.R

 no changes added to commit (use "git add" and/or "git commit -a")
 {% endhighlight %}

-This time, the output is a bit different: rather than showing you an "Untracked file", your changes to `mars.txt` are now listed as "not staged for commit".
+This time, the output is a bit different: rather than showing you an "Untracked file", your changes to `strcalc.R` are now listed as "not staged for commit".
 What does this mean?

 If you think of git as taking snapshots of changes over the life of a